hashobject/perun.io/resources/guides/built-ins.md

 - `:meta` --- key/values set in this map will be set in the metadata of each file processed
-- `:md-exts` --- Enable or disable Markdown extensions by passing a map of extensions to true/false, eg. `{:smarts true}`.
+- `:md-exts` --- Enable or disable Markdown extensions by passing a map of extensions to true/false, e.g. `{:smarts true}`.
 Valid extension keys are\*:

     - `:smarts` --- Pretty ellipses, dashes and apostrophes
     - `:quotes` --- Pretty single and double quotes
-    - `:smartypants` --- All of the smartypants prettyfications.
+    - `:smartypants` --- All the smartypants prettyfications.
 Equivalent to `:smarts` + `:quotes`
     - `:abbreviations` --- PHP Markdown Extra style abbreviations
     - `:hardwraps` --- Enables the parsing of hard wraps as HTML linebreaks.
 Similar to what GitHub does
-    - `:autolinks` --- Enables plain autolinks the way GitHub flavoured markdown implements them.
+    - `:autolinks` --- Enables plain autolinks the way GitHub flavored markdown implements them.
 With this extension enabled pegdown will intelligently recognize URLs and email addresses without any further delimiters and mark them as the respective link type.